Project Goals and Reasons to Partner with Us

 - Participants will complete a half-day intervention workshop (see Workshop Architecture) delivered at your company and outcome surveys conducted 1 and 2 years later (see Assessments).

-- We seek Industry Partners to support this integrative evidence-based intervention that aims to develop the most effective tools and best practices for enabling all employees to excel.
+- We seek Industry/Organizational Partners to support this integrative evidence-based intervention that aims to develop the most effective tools and best practices for enabling all employees to excel.

 Our Expertise and Credentials